Who has won the most Ballons d'Or?

 How many Ballons d’Or has Lionel Messi won?

-After finishing second behind Ronaldo in the rankings in 2008, Messi picked up his first Ballon d’Or in a year later.
+After finishing second behind Ronaldo in the rankings in 2008, Messi picked up his first Ballon d’Or one year later.

 It was the first of four in a row the then-Barcelona star would claim as his rivalry with the Portuguese attacker dominated elite football.